 - The fit is surprisingly good.

-- Despite feeling flimsy or fragile, it’s very durable.
+- Despite some materials feeling dangerously thin, it’s very durable.

 - It’s stylish, in a classic way that transcends many cultures and borders.

 - It’s designer travel wear.
 And when you wear designer clothing, you usually pay a premium.